Ellis A. Adams, Ph.D.

 Leila M Harris, Ph.D.

 Dr. Harris’s research examines social, cultural and political-economic and equity dimensions of environmental and resource issues.
 Much of her work has focused on key themes of water politics and governance, political ecology and environmental justice, critical development studies, and intersectional and feminist approaches to nature-society studies.
 Early research focused on multi-scalar and political ecological analysis of Turkey’s large scale transformation of the upper Tigris-Euphrates basin and the politics of conservation mapping.
-More recent projects focus on water security and governance, environmental citizenship, the politics associated with the human right to water, urban water resilience, indigenous water governance, and transforming water governance for equity and sustainability (with projects in Canada, Turkey, Ghana and South Africa).
-A new collaborative project will focus on non-material dimensions of household water insecurity (HWI), with particular interest visual methods and the relationship between HWI and broader socio-political considerations, including community engagement.
+More recent projects focus on water security and governance, environmental citizenship, the politics associated with the human right to water, urban water resilience, Indigenous water governance, narrative and storytelling, and transforming water governance for equity and sustainability (with projects in Canada, Turkey, Ghana and South Africa).
+A new collaborative project will focus on non-material dimensions of household water insecurity (HWI), with particular interest visual and arts-based methods and the relationship between HWI and broader socio-political considerations, including community engagement.

 Michelle Kooy, Ph.D.

 Dr. Michelle Kooy is an Associate Professor of the Politics of Urban Water at IHE-Delft Institute for Water Education.
 Her research is concerned with how inequalities in access to water and exposure to water related risks in and across urban spaces are mediated through water infrastructure.
 Theorizing the politics of water infrastructure from the global south she decenters the role of centralized networks in her analysis, focusing instead on the ways in which urban water systems are connected through a range of practices and technologies, and how these simultaneously social, technical, and ecological connections shape the uneven distribution of water and related risks within urban spaces and across rural/urban boundaries.

 Katie Meehan, Ph.D.